newnewhouston/MangaFactory/README.md

 **Volume & output name** — the output is normally named `Volume_XX` from the **Volume Number** field.
 If you leave Volume Number blank but the queued files have chapter numbers, the output is named after the chapter instead: a single chapter → `7.cbz`, several chapters → a `7-9` range.
 The "Folder/CBZ named:" preview updates live as you edit chapters.

+**Cover image (new in v2.0)** — drop an image on the Cover zone beside the Volume Number, or click it to browse.
+A thumbnail confirms what was accepted; ✕ removes it.
+The image is stored in `MDF/.mdf_uploads/` until the export runs, then cleaned up with the rest of the scratch space, and the zone resets ready for the next job.
+It is written into the output as `000_cover.{ext}` so it sorts first.
+Leaving the zone empty simply produces no cover.

 **Output**:
 - **Single CBZ** — all chapters packed into one file, pages renamed to `Chapter_XX_page_YYY.ext`, cover inserted as `000_cover.ext`
 - **Folder Tree** — same naming, written to a directory instead

-**After export** — the contents of `MDF/.mdf_uploads/` are wiped automatically (including any converted archives).
+**After export** — the contents of `MDF/.mdf_uploads/` are wiped automatically (including any converted archives and the uploaded cover).
 The directory itself is kept so the next job can write into it.
 Cleanup is best-effort; a locked file is skipped silently rather than failing the export.

 ---